ansible-collections/cisco.iosxr/docs/cisco.iosxr.iosxr_banner_module.rst

 Synopsis
 --------
-- This module will configure both exec and motd banners on remote device running Cisco IOS XR.
+- This module will configure both login, motd, and exec banners on remote devices running Cisco IOS XR.
 It allows playbooks to add or remove banner text from the running configuration.